zAlweNy26/AlweStats/README.md

 - Added more conditions before adding a pin
 - Added compatibility to other mods that add custom pins
 - Changed the pin icon for sunken crypts to draugr trophy image
-- Added config setting to choose if the mod should automatically rename portal pins titles or not

 **4.2.1**
 - Added config setting to scale the size of the crosshair